n8n-io/n8n-docs/docs/hosting/scaling/queue-mode.md

 - Serving the UI
 - Listening for webhooks
 - Handling manual executions
-- Running triggers and pollers
+- Running non-HTTP related triggers, such as timers, persistent connections like RabbitMQ and IMAP
 - Handling specific licensing tasks
 - Pruning executions and binary data